 From Syabru Besi you will drive back to Kathmandu to drop the remaining altitude gain of 60m.
 The driving hours back to Kathmandu is 6-7 hours.

 The chances of getting altitude sickness on Langtang trek are low.
 But, if you are from the sea level, there are slightly higher chances of you getting altitude sickness in Langtang valley trek.
-Your body might find it hard to adjust in the changing oxygen and pressure levels in the mountains.
+Your body might find it hard to adjust to the changing oxygen and pressure levels in the mountains.

 And, it is also not certain who can get altitude sickness.
 It is not like old people will get it and young or fit people will not.
 So, it is safe to know what is altitude sickness, its symptoms and what to do if you get it.
 This information can help you, your group members and fellow trekkers.